stanislavsobolev/IntervalApp/README.md

 service with intervals list data to optimize/add it to database
 7. Send POST request to */interval/select* service with single interval to select all overlapping intervals from table
 8. Send DELETE request to */interval/delete* service with intervals list data to remove fully matching intervals from table
+9. In case connection to database is missing, requests will be gathered into QueriesPool.
+DatabaseConnectionManager will check connection every 15 seconds, and if connection restored, Intervals stored in QueriesPool will be sent to database
-9. Every 1 hour optimization process will be started automatically for all database assuming it was possibly modified by third party applications
+9. Every 1 hour optimization process will be started automatically for all database assuming it was possibly modified by third party applications.
+Automatic optimization process can be turned off by changing *run.scheduled.optimization* parameter to false in *scheduled.properties* file
-10. Both ways to modify data are correct.
+11. Both ways to modify data are correct.
 However, it is recommended to use single */interval/append* entry point to add new data by any application.
 This will guarantee that intervals will be always optimized.

 --------------